taylormitchell/mono/packages/notes/gtd/projects/engagement.md

-TODO follow up with Larissa about the diamond and CAD model {due: 2024-08-20}
+TODO follow up with Larissa about the diamond and CAD model {due: 2024-08-21}
+TODO Start planning the proposal
+- When do you expect to get the ring?
+(Oct 4th)
+- Take Emily out for a nice dinner or 2 in sept
+- Start generating some ideas for it